Mikermz1230/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map returns an entirely new array with changes. forEach on the other hand, it will not change the array on which it is called.

 2. Explain the difference between a callback and a higher order function.
+A higher order function takes another function as a arguement.
+A call back function is a function that is passed to another function with the expectation that it will call it.

 3. What is closure?
+a closure is created everytime a function is created, it gives you access to an outer functins scope from an inner function.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. gives you the objects context, nothing to do where the functin is writen, but where the function is called, when used in the global scope, the value of "this" will be the window/console.
+The most common use is with implicit binding.
 5. Why do we need super() in an extended class?
+It is used to call the contructor of its parent.
+Inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.